mailbox171/fctfoke-v04/readme.md

-Then we create virtual services to select the proper subset, by name (v1).
+Then we create virtual services to select - for the *review* service - the proper subset, by name (v1).
 See the following snippet.

 ```
   spec: